Introduction to Fuzzy Logic System

 - Mitsubishi is using Fuzzy Logic to make Elevator Management more efficient by taking passenger traffic as input.

-- Nippon Steel is using Fuzzy Logic for deciding the proportion in which different types of cement should be mixed to make more durable cement.
+- Nippon Steel uses Fuzzy Logic to decide the proportion in which different cement types should be mixed to make more durable cement.

 - Fuzzy Logic finds its application in the chemical industry for managing the different processes like pH control, drying process, and distillation process.